Sydney-Informatics-Hub/RNASeq-DE/README.md

    * `trimpolya=${readlen}`, where `${readlen}` is the length of your sequencing reads, obtained from the FASTQ file (assumes all read lengths in a single FASTQ are equal)
    * NO quality trimming is applied

-To run BBDuk trim for all raw FASTQ files in your `cohort.config` file, create input file for parallel processing:
+To run BBDuk trim for FASTQ files in `cohort.config`, create input file for parallel processing:

 ```
 sh bbduk_trim_make_input.sh cohort.config